Lyle-Tafoya/Steam-Categorizer/README.md

 # Steam::Categorizer

 Steam-Categorizer is a cross-platform solution to help you manage your Steam game library.
 It will fetch community defined tags for every game in your library and assign categories.
+The primary supported operating system is Linux, but it should also work on Mac OS X and Windows.

 ## Installation